jpegleg/wormsign/README.md

 ## Wormsign Features

-The most secure available defaults are set: Dilithium5, AES, and random signatures.
+The most secure available defaults are set: Dilithium5, and random signatures.

+The AES mode instead of SHAKE is helpful for increasing speed on some hardware.

 Those features can be adjusted at compile time in the `Cargo.toml`.